Andrealavi/compilers/LFMCompilerLLVMUpdated/README.md

 # Small Compiler for a Minimal Functional Language

 This version is used for adding new features to the compiler, in order to prepare for the **Compilers** exam.
+As new features are added backward compatibility can be affected.

 ## Main Repository